ToolboxPlane/FlightComputer/README.md

 All the modules running on the Raspberry Pi.

 ## Output Package
-Both output packages are 4-Channel, 10 bit Packages.
+All output packages are 10 bit Packages.

 ### Flightcontroller
 | Channel | Content |